cncf/glossary/content/en/event-driven_architecture.md

----
 title: Event-Driven Architecture
 status: Feedback Appreciated
 category: concept
 ---
 ## What it is

+Event-driven architecture is a software architecture that promotes the creation, processing, and consumption of events.
+An event is any change to an application's state.
+For example, hailing a ride on a ride sharing app represents an event.
-It is a software architecture that promotes the creation, processing, and consumption of events.
-An event can be seen as any change of state or other significant occurance in hardware or software.
-This architecture creates the structure in which events can be properly routed from their source to the desired receivers.
+This architecture creates the structure in which events can be properly routed from their source (my app requesting that ride) to the desired receivers (the apps of available drivers nearby).

 ## Problem it addresses

-As more data is becoming real time in nature, event-driven architecture allows software and services to receive and react to events in near real time, allowing for better business decisions and more reactive software.
+As more data becomes real-time, finding reliable ways to ensure that events are captured and routed to the appropriate [service](https://glossary.cncf.io/service/) that must process event requests gets increasingly challenging.
+Traditional methods of handling events often have no way to guarantee that messages were being routed properly or were actually sent or received.
+As applications begin to scale, it becomes more challenging to orchestrate events.

 ## How it helps

+Event-driven architectures establishes a central hub for all events (e.g. Kafka).
+You then define the event producers (source) and consumers (receiver) and the central event hub guarantees the flow of events.
-Event-driven architecture establishes the producer (source) of an event and the consumer (receiver).
-This architecture ensures that services remain decoupled and that events are properly routed from the producer to the consumer.
+This architecture ensures that services remain decoupled and events are properly routed from the producer to the consumer.
+The producer will take the incoming event, usually by HTTP protocol, then route the event information.